My group focuses on biophysical studies of how proteins fold and function.

 My publication list is available here.

 After I graduated from Cambridge University in England, I moved down the road to the MRC Laboratory of Molecular Biology.
 Following a short period of funding arranged by the Nobel prize winner Max Perutz, I became a regular student in the group of Kiyoshi Nagai, who was working on methods to create site-directed mutants of human haemoglobin, a protein that proved highly difficult to express in bacteria at that time.
 My PhD thesis involved the first mutational studies of the alpha subunit of human haemoglobin, showing its behaviour is very different from the beta subunit, and I still have enormous interest in haemoglobin as a test-bed for protein structure-function studies, as well as a wonderful opportunity to observe evolution on the molecular level.
 My group refined the crystal structure of haemoglobin to atomic resolution, in both the oxy and deoxy states, greatly clarifying the nature of the interactions between the protein and the diatomic ligand.
-This work has been cited 150 times.
+This work has been widely cited by groups working in diverse fields from allostery to molecular dynamics simulations.
 We have also studied a variety of animal haemoglobins showing that evolution has created very different mechanisms for regulating the oxygen affinity of the protein.
 Many fish, for example, use Hb to drive oxygen into the swim-bladder against a strong concentration gradient.
 We have shown that very different residues at different positions on the protein may be used to create extremely pH-sensitive oxygen affinity effects.
 Crocodiles have a unique mechanism of exploiting bicarbonate ions to drive oxygen off their haemoglobin, and my PhD thesis helped establish the site of bicarbonate binding.
 My group has crystallised a variant of human haemoglobin with the same binding site engineered into it, showing that the protein can adopt a completely new structure not seen in any other vertebrate haemoglobin.

 Recently my group has collaborated with Prof. Arnout Voet at KU Leuven to produce novel proteins with perfect Cn symmetry.
 The first of these designs, called Pizza, was a beta-propeller protein with six-fold symmetry.
 This protein showed that a single polypeptide chain with a number of domains of identical sequence can still fold properly, contrary to some ideas that such a protein would suffer "folding frustration" as the domains interfered with each other, leading to a misfolded aggregate.
 We have used Pizza to create a miniature crystal of cadmium chloride with only 19 atoms, and we are now building on this work to make templates to form metallic nano-clusters with uses in a variety of fields including medicine and biotechnology.
 The basic design model, of a propeller protein with six blades of identical sequence, can be found at PDB here: 3WW9.
 The paper describing the protein and its design can be found via Pubmed here.